Paid Monthly? How to Make Cash Last

 It is always worth writing everything down in a household budget.
 Preferably one that goes across the whole year to pick up annual outgoings too.

-If you’re not a computer whizz who understands spreadsheets fear not.
-A notepad with pages for each of month and a handwritten budget works fine.
-In fact, some people prefer to go old school on money management, as it means they can keep the calculations hidden away rather on your laptop or phone.
+If you’re not a computer whizz, who understands spreadsheets fear not.
+A notepad with pages for each month and a handwritten budget works fine.
+In fact, some people prefer to go old school on money management, as it means they can keep the calculations hidden away rather than on your laptop or phone.

 What would you include in your monthly budget plan?
-The top items would be your monthly salary and any benefits payments or other income.
+Of course, the top items would be your monthly salary and any benefits payments or other income.
 Keep that clear as a constant reminder for spreading your monthly income wisely.

 Add in any other direct debit amounts or regular payments.

 Most people will then have an amount of money left each month.
 That needs to be split as evenly as possible across each week.
 So, for example, you could put £50 x 4 for your big shop, which equals £200 to set aside from your monthly income.
 Another £50 x 4 could be petrol or travel.

 Before you start getting excited that anything leftover at this stage is your treat funds, you still need to make preparations for those annual expenses and other amounts that aren’t paid out monthly.

 For example, your TV licence fee is £157.50 for the year.
 However, if you put £14 aside each month, you will have it covered when you get the bill for your licence.

 You could do a similar exercise with your vehicle costs.
 Take what you pay for servicing, MOT, road tax and insurance (if you pay it annually), then divide it by 12.
 The figure you get from that is what you need to set aside each month, ready to keep your vehicle on the road and legitimate.